Highway systems by country: Canada

 Since the Trans-Canada Highway is not yet a divided, multi-lane freeway for its entire length, the section that crosses the western provinces and northern Ontario is considered to be more of an equivalent to the U.S. Route highway network in the neighboring United States.
 Southern Ontario's 400-series freeways, Quebec's autoroutes, New Brunswick's portion of the Trans-Canada, Nova Scotia's 100-series highways, Alberta's Ring Road system, and Saskatchewan's Ring Road system are provincial equivalents to the American Interstate Highway System.
 The Canadian freeways interconnect with each other across provincial lines, and also with the American Interstate system.
 For example, freeways in Québec connect Montreal with the American border, and thence Interstate 87 continues from there to New York City, and likewise, Toronto is connected to the border by Ontario freeways, and thence by Interstate 190 to Buffalo, New York.

+The Government of British Columbia spent $1.482 billion (in today's money) on highways between 1954 and 1969.
+This represented between 10% and 25% of all spending by the provincial government during this period, though it varied from year to year.

 Chile

 Chile has significant highway coverage connecting the whole country, with the exception of the Magallanes region.